microsoft/playwright/docs/src/auth.md

 MFA scenarios.

 ### Persistent authentication
-Web browsers use a directory on disk to store user history, cookies, IndexedDB and other local state.
-This disk location is called the [User data directory](https://chromium.googlesource.com/chromium/src/+/master/docs/user_data_dir.md).

 Note that persistent authentication is not suited for CI environments since it relies on a disk location.
 User data directories are specific to browser types